 You can also expect that some areas will be closed and some programs are on hiatus.
 Shows, mascot appearances, animal meet-and-greets and behind-the-scenes tours have temporarily suspended to prevent gatherings.
 Seniors and people with underlying health conditions should choose an earlier time to visit.

 San Diego Zoo

 The San Diego Zoo and San Diego Safari Park have roared back to life.
 These zoos operate outside of the theme park guidelines in terms of being able to be open, but they match the stringent theme park guidelines in terms of safety.
-They reopened June 20.
+They reopened June 20, 2020, then closed during the Stay-at-Home Order and reopened again Jan.
+30, 2021.
 You can expect limited hours and on-ground capacity during the reopening period.
 During this high-demand time, the zoo and park now require visitors (including members) to make a reservation or purchase dated San Diego Zoo and Safari Park tickets and tours in advance.
 Arrive early in the day for the shortest wait to get in.

 The San Diego Zoo has put measures in place to protect not only employees and guests, but also the animals who live in the zoos.
 We do not yet know how COVID-19 affects other mammals.
-In an excess of caution, the San Diego Zoo Global is adding heightened biosecurity measure in place to protect all mammals (including people).
+(Did you know that the apes at the San Diego Zoo were the first to receive a COVID-19 vaccine for animals?)
+In an excess of caution, the San Diego Zoo Global is adding heightened biosecurity measures in place to protect all mammals (including people).
 You can expect the following changes when visiting the San Diego Zoo and Safari Park:

 - All guests 2 and up and employees must wear face coverings (except when dining).